MarcoPaoletta/MarcoPaoletta/README.md

 <img src="Banner.png">

 ## About me
-I am a Unity Game Developer and I am currently focusing on creating hypercasual and hybridcasual projects.
-I consider programming as the future of the world and I really enjoy it.
-I try to improve myself project after project and I always keep myself in constant learning.
-I live in Buenos Aires, Argentina and I'm 16 years old
+I am a Unity Game Developer with over 3 years of experience in the field.
+Currently, I am a Participant in the Voodoo Academy Program in which I work closely with Voodoo's team, one of the biggest mobile game development companies, to create Hybrid Casual games.
+This valuable experience led me to massively improve my game development skills.
+Besides that, I also freelance, have a YouTube channel related to this topic called Letta Corporation and work as a Unity Game Development Tutor, Content Creator and Blogger at JuicesTutors.

 ---

 ## Professional Experience
-* Voodoo: Participant in the [Voodoo Academy Program](https://www.voodoo.io/academy/) as an external studio (April 2023 - Now)
+* Voodoo: Participant in the [Voodoo Academy Program](https://www.voodoo.io/academy/) as an external studio.
+Creation and testing of Hybrid Casual prototypes working closely with Voodoo's team.
+(April 2023 - Present)
+* [Game Development YouTuber (Letta Corporation)](https://www.youtube.com/@lettacorporation/featured): Creation of videos related to the game development field such as full courses, advises, news, etcetera.
+(July 2022 - Present)
+* [JuicesTutors](https://juicestutors.org/teachers/view/marcopaoletta): Unity Game Development Tutor + Short Content Creator + Blogger.
+Unity teaching in an e-learning platform - Ideation, scripting and editing of short videos - Writing of game dev. blogs.
+(October 2023 - Present)
-* [Fiverr](https://www.fiverr.com/marco_paoletta) (freelance): Unity Game Developer (July 2023 - Now)
+* [Fiverr](https://www.fiverr.com/marco_paoletta) (freelance): Fiverr Freelance Unity Game Developer.
+Offering a variety of services related to game development such as full game creation, prototype development, etcetera.
+(July 2023 - Present)

 ---